shakes082/sheldonanthonyio.github.io/index.md

 ## Location Independence:

-Location Independence is fast becoming a way of life, it's tied in with being able to work and living interchangeably at any place you that is suited.
+Location Independence is fast becoming a way of life, it's tied in with being able to work and live interchangeably at any place you that is suited.
+The solutions we build should allow our users or customers to access them ubiquitously and responsively.

 ### Distributed Cloud